Sunak hits out at Chinese interference in Parliament in meeting with premier

 “There is a rigorous approach that is taken in terms of being provided with passes, but plainly this has got to play through in terms of this investigation, and whatever lessons need to be learned by the parliamentary authorities I am sure will be learned.”

+Senior Tory MP Caroline Nokes said it was a “very timely reminder to colleagues to be careful who you’re employing” as she called for a review of Parliament’s passholders.

+“I think that would be very, very important thing to do,” she told Times Radio.

-Labour’s shadow business secretary Jonathan Reynolds said not describing China as a threat is “naive” but argued that economic ties with Beijing could bring benefits.
+Labour’s shadow business secretary Jonathan Reynolds said not describing China as a threat is “naive” but argued that economic ties with Beijing could “over the long-term be a positive thing”.

-He told the BBC’s Sunday With Laura Kuenssberg: “There are areas where I think that economic relationship can be a positive one and actually might over the long-term be a positive thing.

 Both were held on suspicion of offences under Section 1 of the Official Secrets Act 1911, which punishes offences that are said to be “prejudicial to the safety or interests of the state”.